 Any of these experiences could contribute to us feeling worried or preoccupied with our appearance.
 Even if we don’t recall events like the ones just mentioned, we may still feel deeply that something about our bodies could be better.
 If you’re obsessing about your body shape, size or weight, you could be struggling with an eating disorder or body dysmorphic disorder (BDD).

-Body dysmorphia vs. eating disorders
+Body dysmorphia vs. eating disorder

 People with both eating disorders and BDD might notice that they: